 Devesi thought back, she couldn’t remember ever wanting to be a courier.
 She had been completely terrified, doing as she was told so that Chaydo wouldn’t – she shut off that thought.
 No, she had to remain calm, in control of herself.
 She couldn’t let anyone think she was weak, she was sure that they wouldn’t hesitate to tear her to pieces.

 ‘No, I never thought about it.
 I just did as I was told.’
-Devesi said, keeping her voice level and her expression blank.
+Devesi said.

 Taerys exchanged a glance with Karda.